jotaemm/vhf_header_fst_iterarion/README.md

 # vhf_header_fst_iterarion
 This repository contains  the process and result of my Bachelor's Degree Final Project entitled VHF Header for  LoRa module integration.
-The epository is structured as follow:
+The repository is structured as follow:
 - fgsdaf
 - fdsafas
 - fasfsa